jjr113/CSC-Hacks/README.md

     9. Choose the folder you would like to put the zip file.
     10. Youre done!
 You just made a School.zip file!!
 3. Organize Directory (READ STEPS BEFORE PRESSING BUTTON)
-    1. Download "Junk.zip" and extract it to your downloads directory (this will not dump all the files in that folder, it will only extract a folder with other folders/files in it)
+    1. Download "Junk.zip" and extract it to your downloads directory (this will not dump all the files in your downloads, it will only extract a folder with other folders/files in it)
     2. Press Organize Directory on app
     3. Go to the Junk folder you just extracted and press 'open' after opening the Junk folder.
     4. Youre done!
 You just organized a directory!!